ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

+1. Why do software engineers prefer dark mode?
+   Because they like to code in the shadows!

+2. Why don't programmers like nature?
+   Because they prefer artificial intelligence!

-1. Why did the software engineer go broke?
-Because he lost his domain in a phishing scam!
+3. Why did the computer go to the doctor?
+   It had a virus and needed a byte!

-2. Why did the computer catch a virus?
-Because it didn't use protection (firewall)!
+4. Why did the hacker bring a ladder to the bar?

-3. Why did the programmer quit his job?
-Because he didn't get arrays (a raise)!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs!
+   Because they heard the drinks were on the house!

 [
-Mon Jan 22 01:15:38 UTC 2024
+Tue Jan 23 01:14:02 UTC 2024
  ]